KubernetesKubernetes

 Scale Kestra with Kubernetes

-To deploy each service independently in their own pod, add the values you want from the Helm chart values into a values.yml file in your instance's configuration like below:
+To deploy each service independently in its own pod, add the values you want from the Helm chart values into a values.yaml file in your instance's configuration like below:

 yaml